Sport for All

 2018 Tennis Tour

-Pupils at Dauntsey's also compete in a range of other sports including rifle shooting, equestrian, squash, fencing, table tennis and cross-country.
+Pupils at Dauntsey's also compete in a range of other sports including rifle shooting, squash, fencing, table tennis and cross-country.

 Rifle shooting has gone from strength to strength and the School's shooting team competes in the British League with regular fixtures against schools such as Marlborough College and Abingdon.
 Pupils from across the years are given the opportunity to shoot at the local range throughout the week.